DeeMcCart/CI_PP2_HumbleNumble/README.md

 ### Content - Humble Numble
 * Inspiration taken from wordle.com
-* The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media - Humble Numble
-N/A

 ### Code - Humble Numble
 * https://laracasts.com/series/wordle-workshop/episodes/2 for tips on building a wordle-like grid (using HTML or JS)
-* https://www.youtube.com/watch?v=j7OhcuZQ-q8 Build a Wordle clone using HTML, CSS & Javascript!
+* https://www.youtube.com/watch?v=j7OhcuZQ-q8 Build a Wordle clone using HTML, CSS & Javascript! : used for tips on keyboard panel building (but thereafter preferred to code independently as found that coding shortcuts proposed were not always comprehensible to a new JS developer!)

 ### References
 The following sites were ued for research and better understanding while creating this website: